Jump To the Part You Need

 2. The Nicaraguan Canal

-Back in December 22, 2014, Chinese businessman, Wang Jing Company, spent 50 billion USD on establishing the Nicaragua canal in Southern Nicaraguan town of Rivas.
+Back in December 22, 2014, Chinese business, Wang Jing Company, spent 50 billion USD on establishing the Nicaragua canal in Southern Nicaraguan town of Rivas.
 The first investment of the project is valued near 1 billion RMB.
 The length of the canal will be 280 km it provided over 50,000 jobs during the construction period and 200,000 jobs in operation.
 Nicaragua is expected to handle nearly 5% of all global ocean shipments.

 3. China’s High-Speed Rail between China and Thailand